necloX/lambdaforge/README.md

 l = lf.forge.Forge(8,16).craft()
 print(pr.parenthesis_de_bruijn(l))
 ```
 This will sample a lambda term of size between 8 and 16 and print it with De Bruijn indices.
-The distribution of the underlying tree is that of a critical Bienaymé-Galton-Watson tree.
+The underlying tree is a critical Bienaymé-Galton-Watson tree.

 ## Random process and random trees

 A lambda term is viewed as a tree with leaves (variables) decorated by De Bruijn indices.
 All other nodes are either abstractions (which have a unique child) or applications (which have two children: the argument and the function).

-For a reference on random trees encoded by random processes, see T. Duquesne et J.-F. Le Gall, [Random Trees, Lévy Processes and Spatial Branching Processes](https://www.imo.universite-paris-saclay.fr/~jean-francois.le-gall/Mono-revised.pdf)).
+For a reference on random trees encoded by random processes, see T. Duquesne and J.-F. Le Gall, [Random Trees, Lévy Processes and Spatial Branching Processes](https://www.imo.universite-paris-saclay.fr/~jean-francois.le-gall/Mono-revised.pdf)).
 A related notion is that of Boltzmann samplers, see Pierre Lescanne, [Boltzmann samplers for random generation of lambda terms](https://hal-ens-lyon.archives-ouvertes.fr/ensl-00979074v2).
-While these are fundamentally equivalent, Boltzmann samplers  the recursive nature of trees, while the encoding process emphasize the iterative nature of tree traversal.
+While these are fundamentally equivalent, Boltzmann samplers enphasize the recursive nature of trees, while the encoding process emphasize the iterative nature of tree traversal.

 ### How the encoding works
 The term "process" refers to a vector of integers of size n that encodes a given tree of size n.
 Traditionally, random trees are encoded via their "height" process: nodes are visited in a depth-first manner, and the process represent their distance from the root (their "height").
 It can be shown that this process totally encodes a given tree.
 For instance, we can check if a node `a` is on the path from the root to `b` by checking if the height process reaches a minimum between the visits of the two.

-A celebrated result concerning critical Bienaymé-Galton-Watson trees is the convergence of such processes toward Brownian excursions, which lead in the 90s to David Aldous' theory of continuouum random trees.
+A celebrated result concerning critical Bienaymé-Galton-Watson trees is the convergence of such processes toward Brownian excursions, which lead in the 90s to David Aldous' theory of continuum random trees.

 Another way to encode a tree is to keep track, for each index `i` of the closest application `application_kernel[i]` for which `i` is in the subterm on the function side.
 This process also totally encodes the tree.
 We can recover the height process by "integrating" the vector `numpy.ones(n)` against this kernel,  where integrating means computing the following function, which is at the heart of this project:
 ```